Where should I setup a bank account in San Pedro Sula?

 - What is life like in San Pedro Sula?

-- What type of social life can someone expect in San Pedro Sula?
+- Is there a lot of crime in San Pedro Sula?

-- What is the social scene like in San Pedro Sula?
+- What are healthcare services like in San Pedro Sula?

 - What are medical services in San Pedro Sula like?